cwuensch/MovieCutter/Readme_en.txt

 IMPORTANT!!!
 To run the MovieCutters you must have installed the packets "SmartEPG FontPack" and "FirmwareTMS.dat" by Firebird.
 They can easily be obtained via TAPtoDate.

 Alternative:
-- To install the TAP manually, just copy "MovieCutter.tap" into the folder "/ProgramFiles" and "MovieCutter.lng" and "MovieCutter.ini" into "/ProgramFiles/Settings/MovieCutter".
+- To install the TAP manually, just copy "MovieCutter.tap" and "jfs_fsck" into the folder "/ProgramFiles" and "MovieCutter.lng" and "MovieCutter.ini" into "/ProgramFiles/Settings/MovieCutter".
+- Make sure the fonts "Calibri_10.ufnt", "Calibri_12.ufnt", "Calibri_14.ufnt" and "Courier_New_13.ufnt" are present in the folder "/ProgramFiles/Settings/Fonts".
+- And the file "FirmwareTMS.dat" has to be in "/ProgramFiles".

 Starting / Stopping
 ===================
 After starting the TAPs it runs discreetly in the background until a recording is played back.
-* Enable the MovieCutter: Press (during playback of a recording) the PLAY button [>] so that the progressbar is displayed.
-Then press the cut button [>|<] to show the OSD.
+* Enable the MovieCutter: Press (during playback of a recording) the cut button [>|<] or the WHITE key to show the OSD.
-* Disable the MovieCutter: Press the EXIT button to hide the OSD again.
-The TAP then continues to run in the background until the next use.
+* Hide the MovieCutter: Press the EXIT key once to hide the OSD.
+The TAP then continues to run in the background and reacts to all keys.
+* Disable the MovieCutter: Press the EXIT button again to deactivate the MovieCutter.
+The TAP still runs in the background but will not react to keys anymore.
-* To stop the TAP completely, select "Exit MovieCutter" in the action menu, or stop it using the TAP Overview.
+* To stop the TAP completely, select "Exit MovieCutter" in the action menu, or just press the SLEEP key.

 Alternatives:
 - If the option "AutoOSDPolicy=1" is set in the file MovieCutter.ini, then the MovieCutter is always displayed automatically, when a playback starts.
+- In this case the activation is done in the OSD-mode which is configured under "DefaultOSDMode".
 - Activating/Deactivating the MovieCutter OSD is also possible via the TMS Commander.

 Usage